-Total revenue decreased 19% to \$2,764,000 in 1999 from \$3,422,000 in 1998.
-Net income was \$515,000, or \$0.23 per share, in 1999 compared to a loss of \$1,789,000, or \$0.78 per share, in 1998.
+Total revenue decreased 18% to \$2,791,000 in 1999 from \$3,423,000 in 1998.
+Net income was \$694,000, or \$0.30 per share, in 1999 compared to a loss of \$3,916,000, or \$1.71 per share, in 1998.
+The Company recognized an alternative minimum tax liability of \$16,000 during the 1999 period.

-While the Company enjoyed increased service revenue as described below, the Company attributes the total lower revenue to: (i) a reduction in domestic market opportunities for the Company's cloning fraud prevention technology, due to the effectiveness of this and other authentication-based products in combating cloning fraud; (ii) lower penetration than originally planned of Blackbird Platform Products into existing customers' markets and to new and/or additional markets; and (iii) the lack of additional new domestic and international customers.
+While the Company enjoyed increased service revenue as described below, the Company attributes the total lower revenue to: (i) a reduction in domestic market opportunities for the Company's cloning fraud prevention technology, due to the effectiveness of authentication-based products in combating cloning fraud; (ii) lower market penetration than originally planned of Blackbird Platform Products; and (iii) the lack of additional new sales of the Company's cloning fraud prevention technology in 1999.

-The improved operating results are attributable to: (i) increased service revenue originating from an increased installed base of systems; (ii) additional recurring services offered by the Company during 1998; and (iii) cost reductions attributable to the benefits of the Company's 1998 restructuring plan, that included, among other initiatives, streamlining the Company's operations and reducing its workforce.
+The improved operating results are attributable to: (i) cost reductions attributable to the benefits of the Company's 1998 restructuring plan, that included, among other initiatives, streamlining the Company's operations and reducing its workforce, (ii) increased service revenue originating from an increased installed base of systems; and (iii) additional recurring services provided by the Company.

-Systems Revenue
+Revenue

-Systems revenue decreased 68% to \$557,000 in 1999 from \$1,742,000 in 1998 due to the factors discussed above, and represents revenue from customers for the Company's Blackbird Platform Products.
+Systems revenue decreased 61% to \$618,000 in 1999 from \$1,581,000 in 1998 due to the factors discussed above, and represents revenue from customers of the Company's Blackbird Platform Products.